MythOlympics Training Camp

 What is the MythOlympics Training Camp?

-For the summer of 2013, the camp will be held on July 18, 19, and 20.
-MythOlympians in training will be engaged with demonstrations, team-based activities, and myth-busting challenges similar to the “MythBusters” television show.
-Each myth challenge during the summer camp will be judged by Clarkson faculty and industry experts as students hone their myth-busting skills.
+For the summer of 2016, the camp will be held from July 10 to July 13.
+Participants will be engaged with demonstrations, team-based activities, and myth-busting challenges similar to the “MythBusters” television show.
+Clarkson professors, academically talented students from Clarkson University, and professional engineers and scientists will lead the camp activities.